 Before we cut to the chase, remember that not every idea from our compilation is going to match your business goals.
-It can be everything from easing customer support agents’ lives to generating more sales or helping website visitors schedule a doctor’s appointment – that is why we have several categories here.
-Choose wisely!
+In general, there are many types of chatbots that can perform various tasks from easing customer support agents’ lives to generating more sales to helping website visitors schedule a doctor’s appointment.

 As you might guess, it can take many forms.
 From where I am standing, the most widely spread would be an FAQ bot.
 Its name is self-evident: you create answers to frequently asked questions users might come up with and teach them your bot.

-An FAQ bot can initiate a conversation with some standard phrases and questions, such as What can I assist you with today?
+- FAQ bots can initiate a conversation with some standard phrases and questions, such as What can I assist you with today?
 Or What are you looking for?
-Though, a tad of creativity would never get in the way 😏Use your sense of humor, add personalization, and let users know your chatbot cares about them.
+Though, a tad of creativity would never get in the way.
+Use your sense of humor, add personalization, and let users know your chatbot cares about them.

 Here and further, we’ll share with you some pre-made scenarios that are up for grabs.
 This one is designed specifically for a customer service bot.
 Feel free to copy and use these opening lines in your communications: